 The Investigative Division is currently comprised of a Chief Paul Skill, ; a Captain, Michael Emmer; three Lieutenants and four Sergeants who supervise twenty-nine detectives and five agents.
 The division is divided into three sections; Major Crimes; Gangs, Guns and Narcotics Task Force and Special Operations and Planning.
 The Major Crimes Section handles all types of criminal investigations occurring in Cape May County with the exception of those specialized cases involving organized criminal networks dealing with gangs, guns and narcotics.
 This exceptionally skilled group of detectives is assigned to a variety of primary assignments, such as homicide and aggravated assault investigations, official corruption cases, child abuse investigations, and sexual assaults.
 Consistent with the Governor’s Strategy for Safe Streets and Neighborhoods and the Attorney General’s violent crime reduction initiatives, the existing county wide narcotics task force had been reorganized to create the Gangs, Guns and Narcotics Task Force.
 The Multi-jurisdictional Task Force is focused on suppressing organized networks engaged in violence, gun possession and narcotics distribution, a top statewide law enforcement priority.
-The Special Operations and Planning Section was created by Prosecutor Taylor with experienced members of the office assigned to provide coordination and leadership in some of the newly emerging areas of responsibility that the office has been directed to oversee in the County by the Attorney General and the Director of Homeland Security.
+The Special Operations and Planning Section was created by Retired Prosecutor Taylor with experienced members of the office assigned to provide coordination and leadership in some of the newly emerging areas of responsibility that the office has been directed to oversee in the County by the Attorney General and the Director of Homeland Security.
 Homeland Security, preparedness, planning and response and terrorism investigation are part of this section’s duties.
-Also part of the section is a detective assigned to internal affairs investigations involving criminal complaints against municipal police officers.In 2010, Prosecutor Taylor authorized the Special Operations and Planning to coordinate the national accreditation of the Cape May County Prosecutor’s Office by the Commission on the Accreditation for Law Enforcement Agencies (CALEA) and the New Jersey State Association of Chiefs of Police.
+Also part of the section is a detective assigned to internal affairs investigations involving criminal complaints against municipal police officers.
+Acting Prosecutor Johnson continues these efforts today.In 2010, Retired Prosecutor Taylor authorized the Special Operations and Planning to coordinate the national accreditation of the Cape May County Prosecutor’s Office by the Commission on the Accreditation for Law Enforcement Agencies (CALEA) and the New Jersey State Association of Chiefs of Police.
 Accreditation by CALEA is designed to ensure that law enforcement personnel are trained to perform their duties in a professional manner and in accordance with the policies, procedures and best practices of the organization.
-Upon completion of the accreditation process in early 2012, the Cape May County Prosecutor’s Office will be only the second Prosecutor’s Office in New Jersey that has achieved this distinction.
+Upon completion of the accreditation process in early 2012, the Cape May County Prosecutor’s Office was only the second Prosecutor’s Office in New Jersey that has achieved this distinction.
 A skilled support staff completes the Cape May County Prosecutor’s Office with seventeen experienced legal secretaries, typists and clerks assigned to various areas throughout the office responsible for the transcription of major crime statements, intake of criminal complaints and police reports from the Prosecutor’s Office as well as all law enforcement agencies in the County, data processing, filing and general clerical work.
 Included with the support staff is an Office of Victim/Witness Advocacy within the Prosecutor’s Office comprised of trained staff of three advocates, supervised by one coordinators offering a wide array of services to victims of crimes.
 There are five Prosecutor’s Agents assigned to such specialized duties in the office as criminal case preparation, evidence custody and computer network administration.
 A forensic chemist completes the support services provided by the Cape May County Prosecutor’s Office providing timely drug analysis and related services to the County’s law enforcement community as well as in special circumstances to federal agencies such as the Federal Bureau of Investigation and Drug Enforcement Administration and state agencies such as the New Jersey State Police and Alcohol Beverage Control.